tjparmen/Parmentier-et-al.-Biol-Reviews-2020/README Biol Rev.txt

 4. Geographic location of data collection: Belgium

-5. Information about funding sources that supported the collection of the data: FWO (grant 1203020N) and FNRS (30257865)
+5. Information about funding sources that supported the collection of the data: FWO (grant 1203020N)

 SHARING/ACCESS INFORMATION